 Khanyi Magubane

-Prioritising Well-Being and Workers Rights in the Film Industry
+Prioritising Well-Being and Workers' Rights in the Film Industry

 The film and television industry thrives on creativity, yet the rights and well-being of its workers are often overlooked.
 This session examines the mental health toll of the industry, the challenges of parenting, and the gaps in protections for freelancers and short-term workers.
 It explores maternity and paternity leave, childcare accessibility, and the career setbacks parents face, alongside systemic issues like workplace safety, harassment, and inequity—particularly for women.
 With a focus on recent legislative efforts and advocacy, the discussion highlights ongoing barriers to fair working conditions, including the lack of medical benefits for freelancers during pregnancy or early leave.
 It also addresses the struggles of women re-entering the workforce and the need for stronger support systems.
 Offering concrete steps for change, this session calls for a more inclusive, safe, and sustainable industry where all professionals can thrive.